How to Clear Samples: The Business of Sample Clearance

 If you’ve ever received the above message from your digital distribution provider, you know how dispiriting and confusing it is.

 The rules of copyright can be confounding – and infringement can have severe consequences.
-In the latest of a string of high profile cases, all royalties from Ed Sheeran’s monster hit “Shape of You” have been frozen, as a result of accusations of copying the chorus from Sam Chokri’s 2015 song “Oh Why.”
+One examples of a high profile sample clearance case, all royalties from Ed Sheeran’s monster hit “Shape of You” were frozen, as a result of accusations of copying the chorus from Sam Chokri’s 2015 song “Oh Why.”

-So how do you prevent getting sued or rejected due to copyright infringement?
+So how can you use sample clearance to prevent getting sued or rejected due to copyright infringement?
 What are the rules?
 What can you use?
 Does it matter if you can prove that you never heard the track in question?

 In this article I’ll go through everything you need to know, including how to get sample clearance for a song.